 After his successful debut as Romeo, he decided to end his full time commitment to a ballet company and moved together with his wife Machi Muto to Fukuoka, Japan to focus on projects within his organization The Fukuoka International Ballet Festival.
 Frank believes that dance can widen your vision to life and aims to bring this wider vision to the people in Kyushu and beyond.
 Besides dancer, choreographer and organizer, Frank is also a certified Yoga Instructor.
-At SJIBS Frank teaches a regular ‘Boys’ ballet lesson and contemporary and ballet to the older students.
+At SJIBS Frank teaches ‘Boys’ ballet lesson every Monday 19.00-20.30.

 Satoko started her classical ballet training at Soraya Jayne’s International Ballet School from the age of 4.
 After 12 years of training, she auditioned and was accepted to train at The Joffrey Academy of Dance, Chicago.
 She fell in love with contemporary dance, and decided to move to the UK for further training.
 She successfully auditioned and joined the Rambert School of Ballet and Contemporary Dance, London in 2013.
 At Rambert School she trained with Dr.Ross McKim, Mark Baldwin, Kerry Nicholls and Antonia Francheschi.
 In July 2016, she graduated from Rambert with a First Class Honours Degree and was invited to perform “The Creation” with Rambert Dance Company at the Gurshington Opera.
 In August 2016, she joined the touring company of Moving Visions Dance Theatre under the direction of Dr.Ross McKim.
 She performed “Wife Song”, “Amazing Grace”, “Ave Maria” and “Haida” during the tour.
 In July 2017, she had the opportunity to perform “Live at the Archway” with Oniin Dance Company, under the Manhattan Bridge, New York.
 She also performed “White Wave” at the Harkness Dance Centre, New York, USA.
 In August 2017, Satoko was awarded a full scholarship from Soh Soo Ji, Director of Pas☆Dance Movement Centre in Korea.
 Satoko trained for 2 weeks and was given the opportunity to perform at Sac Hall in Seoul, Korea.
 Satoko is currently residing in England.
 She is a free-lance contemporary dancer and teacher.
 Her dancing often brings her back to Fukuoka and to SJIBS to teach contemporary to the students.